souffle-lang/souffle-lang.github.io/pages/docs/io.md

 sidebar: docs_sidebar
 folder: docs
 ---
+# Soufflé's I/O System

+The I/O system supports various data-sources for input and output using various formats.
+Soufflé supports terminal output, file I/O, and I/O utilising a SQLite as a database.
+For a relation in a Datalog program, several input and output directives can be issued.
+The syntax of the input and output statements is given below:

 ## Input

 A Soufflé program may load the facts of a relation (aka. as EDB) from various input sources.